aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/storage_gas.md

 ## Resource `StorageGas`

-Storage parameters, reconfigured each epoch.

-Parameters are updated during reconfiguration via
-<code>on_reconfig()</code>, based on storage utilization at the beginning
-of the epoch in which the reconfiguration transaction is executed.
-The gas schedule derived from these parameters will then be used to calculate gas for the entirety of the following epoch, such that the data is one epoch older than ideal.
-Notably, however, per this approach, the virtual machine does not need to reload gas parameters after the first transaction of an epoch.
+Storage parameters, reconfigured each epoch.<br/><br/> Parameters are updated during reconfiguration via<br/> <code>on_reconfig()</code>, based on storage utilization at the beginning<br/> of the epoch in which the reconfiguration transaction is<br/> executed.
+The gas schedule derived from these parameters will<br/> then be used to calculate gas for the entirety of the<br/> following epoch, such that the data is one epoch older than<br/> ideal.
+Notably, however, per this approach, the virtual machine<br/> does not need to reload gas parameters after the<br/> first transaction of an epoch.

 <pre><code>struct StorageGas has key<br/></code></pre>